Majorana modes in graphene strips: polarization, wavefunctions, disorder, and Andreev states: Majorana Zero Modes In Graphene Strips

-If we apply an in-plane magnetic field, we find no clear phase separation or gapped regions so we primarily discuss the perpendicular magnetic field configuration, i.e., we apply the Zeeman field along the $z$-direction.
-The first row [panels (a)-i to (a)-iv] of Fig.~\ref{fig:S_Z} displays the phase diagrams for the nearly square geometry under increasing disorder.
-The clean system [panel (a)-i] reveals a characteristic pattern of overlapping triangular regions in the $(\mu/t, h_z/t)$ parameter space, similar in structure to those seen in armchair and zigzag strips. {Figures~\ref{fig:S_Z}(a)-i,iv and \ref{fig:A_X}(a)-i,iv (or \ref{fig:Z_Y} (a)-i,iv) compare the $(\mu/t,h_z/t)$ phase diagrams for square and armchair (or zigzag) geometry, we can observe that for the square geometry, the largest distortion in the topological phase occur predominantly in the upper-right quadrant of the parameter space, corresponding to high chemical potential and high magnetic field.
-In contrast, for the armchair geometry, the topological phase is mainly concentrated in the low-field regime (upper-left and lower-left quadrants), with only faint signatures in the high-field region, as the disorder strength increases.} The second row [panels (b)-i to (b)-iv] presents the low-energy spectra, as a function of $h_z/t$ at fixed $\mu = 2.5$.
-In the clean limit [panel (b)-i], we observe gap closings and reopenings, pointing towards topological phase transitions.
+The second row [panels (b)-i to (b)-iv] presents the low-energy spectra, as a function of $h_z/t$ at fixed $\mu = 2.5$.
+In the clean limit [panel (b)-i], we observe gap closings and reopenings after $h_z/t \sim 0.7$, {pointing towards promising topological phase transitions}.
 However, unlike the armchair and zigzag cases, where extended regions of zero-energy states were observed, the square geometry exhibits more discrete, oscillatory zero-energy modes.
 As disorder increases, the low-energy states begin to accumulate near zero energy, but lack a clear separation from the bulk spectrum.
 Under strong disorder, [panel (b)-iv], clear gap openings and reopenings are absent.